 POL 301 - Foundations of Public Administration (4)

 The art and science of public administration is introduced.
 Focus is on the administrative leadership necessary to manage government agencies within the American political system.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: POL 202 or consent of department chair.